 Food and Drug Administration, HHS.

-The Food and Drug Administration (FDA) is requesting nominations for members to serve on the Pharmacy Compounding Advisory Committee (Committee), Division of Advisory Committee Consultant Management, Center for Drug Evaluation and Research.
+The Food and Drug Administration (FDA or the Agency) is requesting nominations for members to serve on the Pharmacy Compounding Advisory Committee (the Committee), Division of Advisory Committee and Consultant Management, Center for Drug Evaluation and Research.
 The Committee provides advice on scientific, technical, and medical issues concerning human drug compounding under the Federal Food, Drug, and Cosmetic Act (FD&C Act), and, as required, any other product for which FDA has regulatory responsibility, and makes appropriate recommendations to the Commissioner of Food and Drugs.

 Start Further Info

 Regarding all nomination questions for membership, the primary contact is: Yvette Waples, Center for Drug Evaluation and Research, Food and Drug Administration, 10903 New Hampshire Ave., Bldg.
 31, Rm.
 2417, Silver Spring, MD 20993-0002; 301-796-9001, Fax: 301-847-8533, email: PCAC@fda.hhs.gov.

 End Further Info

 FDA seeks to include the views of women and men, members of all racial and ethnic groups, and individuals with and without disabilities on its advisory committees and, therefore, encourages nominations of appropriately qualified candidates from these groups.